$48.5

 • Loss of enjoyment of life

-• Loss of consortium, which is a claim that the spouse of an injured person may make for the loss of their spouse’s care, support, affection, and intimacy.
+• Loss of consortium is a claim that the spouse of an injured person may make for the loss of their spouse’s care, support, affection, and intimacy.

 The amount you can recover in damages will depend on factors like the actual cost of your medical care, the extent and severity of your injuries, the likelihood of permanent impairment or total disability, and your age and future earning potential.